 Recent Developments and Jewelry Trends

-Over the past year, jewelry industry reports and design showcases have highlighted new developments in rose gold pendant design.
+Recent jewelry reports and design showcases have highlighted several new trends in rose gold pendants.
+These developments reflect changing consumer preferences and technological advancements.

-Growing use of sustainable metals and recycled gold
+- Growing use of recycled and sustainable gold

 | Jewelry Trend (2025) | Description |